YunusEmreYILDIZx/YunusEmreYILDIZx/README.md

 ## Hi there ! 🖐🏻
 I'm student in the Departmant of Management Information Systems at Dokuz Eylül University(4/4).
-I continue to learn and work in the fields of Data Science & Machine Learning and Management & Finance.
+I focus on AI technologies and working on integrating them into web and mobile based applications in fields such as Business and Finance.

  🤳 Socials: